 • Endpoint-aware: Automatically detects and configures media endpoints

 • Network-aware: Can detect and respond to changes in device, connection, and service availability

 With the increasing adoption of new video and rich-media applications, medianet technologies become critically important to address challenges associated with the transmission of video, voice, and data over the network, including ensuring predictability, performance, quality, and security.

 By accelerating deployment of applications, minimizing complexity and ongoing operational costs, increasing visibility into the network, and helping to scale the infrastructure for the best quality of experience (QoE), medianet technologies help address these challenges.

 Capabilities and Benefits

-Cisco® Medianet extends the boundary of networks to the endpoints, creating tight integration between intelligent network services and the rich-media applications delivered over a variety of endpoints.
+Cisco® Networking Capabilities for Medianet extend the boundary of networks to the endpoints, creating tight integration between intelligent network services and the rich-media applications delivered over a variety of endpoints.
 Cisco endpoints are equipped with the Media Services Interface (MSI), a software component that enables endpoints to consistently take advantage of intelligent network services to improve the quality of experience and reduce the cost of deployment and operations.
 MSI enables:

 • The network to become media-aware so that the network can intelligently apply critical network services